signum-network/phoenix/lib/packages/monitor/README.md

 # @burstjs/monitor

-A monitor to watch for specific changes on the the Burst blockchain
+A monitor to watch for specific changes on the Burst blockchain

 Due to average blocktime of 240 seconds, transactions stay pending for a certain time.
 It is a repeating pattern to watch for such changes and waiting for confirmation.
 This package simplifies this task.

+As additional feature, a monitor is serializable, that means it can be stored e restored.
+This is especially useful for web applications, as it allows reloading pages without losing the ability to check whether a transaction is still pending or already concluded.

 ## Installation